edvin/fxlauncher/README.md

 There are two ways to customize the appearance of the update UI.
 Either you can configure the supported style properties in the manifest, or you can provide a custom implementation of the [UIProvider](https://github.com/edvin/fxlauncher/blob/master/src/main/java/fxlauncher/UIProvider.java) to completely customize the UI.
+Have a look at this [Custom UI Demo Project](https://github.com/edvin/fxlauncher-custom-ui) for more information about customizing the updater.